unboundedsystems/adapt/cli/README.md

   -q, --quiet             Suppress status output messages.
 Still outputs any result output.

+  --deployID=deployID     A fixed deployID to use for this deployment.
+Will error if the specified deployID already
+                          exists.

   --dryRun                Show what would happen during deploy, but do not modify the deployment

   --registry=registry     URL of alternate NPM registry to use